-A series of sensitivity tests have been carried out to changes in key modelling parameters, calculated as at 30 September 2018.
+A series of sensitivity tests have been carried out to changes in key modelling parameters, calculated as at 30 September 2019.

-Sensitivity Description SCR coverage ratio Impact on SCR coverage ratio Base 128% Interest rate up +1% shift across yield curve 129% +1% Interest rate down -1% shift across yield curve 126% (1%) Lapses down 1% reduction in lapse rates (transfers out/ full surrenders only) 123% (5%) Expenses up 10% increase in expense assumptions 124% (4%) Expense inflation up 1% increase in assumption 123% (5%) Credit spread All Credit Quality Steps down 1 step 126% (2%) Equity stress Symmetric adjustment increased by 1% 127% (1%)
+Sensitivity Description SCR coverage ratio Impact on SCR coverage ratio Base - 131% - Interest rate up +1% shift across yield curve 131% +0% Interest rate down -1% shift across yield curve 131% (1%) Lapses down 1% reduction in lapse rates(transfers out/full surrenders only) 127% (4%) Expenses up 10% increase in expense assumptions 129% (2%) Inflation up 1% increase in assumption 131% (1%) Credit spread All Credit Quality Steps down 1 step 129% (3%) Equity stress Symmetric adjustment increased by 1% 130% (1%)

-The sensitivity results demonstrate that the SCR coverage ratio is relatively insensitive to small changes in interest rates, credit spread and equity stress parameters.
-With regards to lapse, expense and expense inflation assumptions, the SCR coverage ratio is relatively more sensitive and this reflects the long term nature of the business being modelled under the Solvency II basis.
+The sensitivity results demonstrate that the SCR coverage ratio is relatively insensitive to small changes in interest rates, inflation assumptions and equity stress parameters.
+With regards to lapse and expense assumptions, the SCR coverage ratio is relatively more sensitive and this reflects the long term nature of the business being modelled under the Solvency II basis.
+The calibration of the credit spread stress reducing the credit quality step of all bonds by one step produces a relatively onerous sensitivity.